nitayneeman/vscode-package-manager-detector/MONOREPO_SUPPORT.md

 ```
 Priority Order:
-1. 📍 Pinned Workspace (if you manually selected one)
-2. 📂 Active File Context (automatic detection based on current file)
+1. 📂 Active File Context (automatic detection based on current file)
-3. 📦 Root Workspace (fallback)
+2. 📦 Root Workspace (fallback)
 ```

+The extension automatically updates as you navigate between different packages in your monorepo!

 ### 3. **Smart Tooltip with Workspace Info**